Hard contact lenses

 All the baby boomers are at the age where reading difficulties can be expected.
-Contrary to popular myth, and many optometrist perceptions.
 These lenses are highly successful suiting new wearers, those who already wear contact lenses and even those who have no need for any other optical correction.
 Multifocal lenses do not work like varifocal lenses and are such a natural alternative visual experience.
 Over half of our new lens fittings at BBR are for multifocals.

 Contact lenses for children

 Many optometrists and opticians simply will not fit children with lenses.
 Our experience is that children manage lenses very well gaining immensely in confidence and outlook over their peers.
 This is especially true if they are playing sport or on stage.
-We do not put a lower age limit on lens wear, preferring to look at each individual child and family on a case by case basis, our youngest wearers are around 8 years old.
+We do not put a lower age limit on lens wear, preferring to look at each individual child and family on a case by case basis.

 You can now have tinted/coloured contact lenses, which can enhance or change the natural colour of your eyes without affecting what you see.
 These contact lenses, which are as comfortable as other contact lenses, are available in most prescriptions and in a variety of replacement frequencies.